 Be cool and focus on what’s in your control, not what they’re doing.
 Don’t go out of your way to talk to them, and don’t go out of your way to avoid them.
 Both are reactive.
 Allow yourself a narrow range of laid-back reactions to them, because it’s not about them anymore.
 It’s about taking care of you.

-Success here is defined by the degree they don’t affect your emotional state.
+Success here is defined by the extent to which they don’t affect your emotional state.
 Don’t interact with them until you can be relaxed and confident about it.

 “I’ll never find someone like her.”
 Don’t believe that shit!
 Whatever her characteristics (black, white, athletic, Christian, Muslim, intelligent, funny, caring, driven, laid back, etc.), THERE ARE MORE LIKE HER.